 When you ask someone how they are doing, chances are you won’t get a truthful response.
 Like Dave Ramsey says, you have to be sick and tired of being sick and tired in order to make changes.
 Change your verbiage and how you mentally think about a plan of attack.
 Change how you’re communicating with your customers or the people around you and you will get more impactful responses.

-2. Don’t listen to the radio at all; it’s wasted noise.
+2. Don’t listen to the radio.
 Instead, take advantage of Podcasts and Audiobooks.

 We have an incredible tool in front of us with Podcasts and Audiobooks.
 You can learn a lot while you are completing other tasks throughout the day.
 There are times when you need absence of noise.
 When you have down time while you get ready in the morning, while you’re driving, while you’re waiting, take that extra time to sit in silence everyday.
 Make sure to use that time to better yourself and learn something new.
 You have to be willing to do what others aren’t willing to do.
 You need to do things that are uncomfortable.
 The radio allows your mind to go to sleep, to tune out.
 You can always have the TV, radio, etc. going without thinking.
 You need to spend some time where nothing is playing in the background.
 When you experience silence, you can hear your thoughts and think without being as distracted.
 It’s much harder than it sounds to spend time without some noises, but you can start with just a few minutes per day.